Li, Wei Ph.D.

 - Rachel N Ness, PharmD/PhD dual degree student, B.S. from NYU.

-- Xiaoxin Wu, PhD student, B.S. from China Pharmaceutical University.
+- Xiaoxin Wu, MS student, B.S. from China Pharmaceutical University (graduated in May 2016).

 - Dr. Dejian Ma, Research associate and Manager of Shared Instrument Facility, Ph.D. from Nanjing University, China.